DepressionCenter/MTC-SharePoint-Site/README.md

 ## Contact
 To get in touch, contact the individual developers in the check-in history.

-If you need assistance identifying the correct contact person, email the EFDC's Mobile Technologies Core team at: efdc-mobiletech@umich.edu.
+If you need assistance identifying a contact person, email the EFDC's Mobile Technologies Core team at: efdc-mobiletech@umich.edu.

 ## Credits
-### Contributors:
+#### Contributors:
 + Eisenberg Family Depression Center [(@DepressionCenter)](https://github.com/DepressionCenter/)
 + Gabriel Mongefranco [(@gabrielmongefranco)](https://github.com/gabrielmongefranco)

-### This work is based on the following projects, libraries and/or studies:
+#### This work is based in part on the following projects, libraries and/or studies:
 https://learn.microsoft.com/en-us/sharepoint/dev/declarative-customization/formatting-advanced

 https://pnp.github.io/List-Formatting/